Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks

 \section{Towards efficient non-uniform expressivity}

 Our second result focuses on \emph{non-uniform} expressivity, where the size of the GNN is allowed to grow with the size of the input graphs.
-The result that we obtain holds for the wide class of activation functions defined below, and to whichever activation function can express them.
-This class (See Lemma~\ref{lem:stepconvergence} in Appendix~\ref{app:convergence}) is characterized by a fast converge to the the linear threshold activation function
+The result that we obtain holds for the wide class of activation functions defined below, and to any other activation function that can express them through a neural network.
+This class (See Lemma~\ref{lem:stepconvergence} in Appendix~\ref{app:convergence}) is characterized by a fast convergence to the linear threshold activation function